The 3 Best Tips on How to Create a Safe Workplace

 “When I think about building safety, I would say overall awareness of your surroundings at all times is important.
 Awareness of the weather, awareness of the rules.
 It comes down to being aware and engaged with your surroundings,” says Saylor.

-This National Safety Month take some time to consider how you can make your workplace safer.
+It’s always smart to take some time and consider how to create a safer environment at work.
 Avoiding heat illness, knowing the evacuation procedure and timely housekeeping can help you and your coworkers stay safe at work.